 In February 2004, the New Jersey Commission on Higher Education awarded university status, and Georgian Court College became Georgian Court University.
-Since then, the university has added, expanded, and revised its academic offerings; updated campus resources and technology; constructed new academic and residential spaces; and established additional sites statewide; and launched in-demand programs online.
+Since then, the university has added, expanded, and revised its academic offerings; updated campus resources and technology; constructed new academic and residential spaces; established additional sites statewide; and launched in-demand programs online.

-In 2015, the university transitioned to a new era following her retirement.
-The GCU Board of Trustees named Joseph R. Marbach, Ph.D., as her successor, making Dr. Marbach the first man and first layperson to permanently lead GCU as president.
+Another new era began in 2015 when the GCU Board of Trustees named Joseph R. Marbach, Ph.D., as Sister Jeffries’ successor, making Dr. Marbach the first man and first layperson to permanently lead GCU as president.
 He was inaugurated in October 2015 during a week of events and activities reflecting the theme, “Transformation through Catholic Education.”

 As the university approaches its 100th anniversary in Lakewood, New Jersey, the values set forth by the Sisters of Mercy remain at the core of GCU’s mission.
 Ultimately, GCU is a caring community fueled by scholarship, friendship and empowerment—all of which help students expand their sense of what is possible and develop in them a powerful sense of purpose.